Dixin/dixin.github.io/src/content/posts/my-new-car-at-microsoft-building-35.md

 published: 2011-06-06
 description: "I got this from the local dealership.
 These photos were taken at Microsoft Building 35:"
 image: ""
-tags: ["Microsoft Redmond Campus"]
+tags: ["Microsoft", "Microsoft Redmond Campus"]
-category: "Microsoft Redmond Campus"
+category: "Microsoft"
 draft: false
 lang: ""
 ---